anugrahjo/PySLSQP/CONTRIBUTING.md

 - [ ] Code is commented
 - [ ] Added tests for new features

-Once you finish making changes on your fork, create a pull request on GitHub with the descriptions of changes.
+Once you finish making changes on your fork, create a pull request on GitHub with a description of the changes.
 Make sure to fill out the pull request template and assign reviewers (repo admin(s)).
 <!-- To create the pull request, follow the steps: